Python-Markdown/markdown/docs/extensions/attr_list.md

 ### Setting attributes on lists

 Unlike HTML there is no explicit start and end tag of a list in Markdown.
-A list begins when the first item is parsed, closed after the last item.
-So the list items are the only places on which an attribute can be set.
+A list implicitly begins when the first item is parsed and is implicitly closed after the last item.
+But the list items are the only places on which attributes can be set.
 To still be able to set attributes on the full list itself the following syntax can be used:

 ```text